 Books: Donate duplicates and books they have outgrown.
 Keep the ones they love.

-Buy if needed: Stackable toy bins â one per category (blocks, cars, art supplies, Legos).
-Add labels. ~$40 to $70 per kid.
+Buy if needed: toy storage bins, one per category (blocks, cars, art supplies, Legos).
+Add labels.
+Budget about $40 to $70 per kid.

 Day 6: Shared bathroom(s) (1 hour)